 - Your registered agent’s name, address, and contact information

-- An explanation of the type of work your business does
+- An explanation of the work your business does

 - A statement of whether or not your LLC is run by managers